 Overhead is the total cost of running our business, from the rent and utilities to advertising and education, and more.
 There’s a lot that goes into this number.
 I’m going to take the easy route and use 15% of the product cost, but ideally, you should have every single thing down pat here.

-That brings our per bar cost to $2.73 for amazingly luscious best ever Soothing Lavender Soap.
+That brings the per bar cost of your handmade soap to $2.73 for amazingly luscious best ever Soothing Lavender Soap.